dev-dwarf/dev-dwarf.github.io/src/technical/making-a-ssg1.md

 1. Generate an RSS feed from recent articles.
 1. After the first compile of each page, run in the background checking for changes and compile files automatically.
 Right now I manually run `site.exe` to see my changes each time, but it would help my flow if that was taken care of for me.
 1. Introduce some sort of templating/custom generation for individual pages.
 I **abhor** how most generators handle this sort of feature so I'm excited to look for a unique approach.
 I'd prefer something where I can easily hack in new templates in C++ instead of using some bogus templating language.
-1. Additional miscellanous features like captions for images, subsections, and asides/expandable text.
+1. Additional miscellaneous features like captions for images, subsections, and asides/expandable text.
 I should also mention that although the source code for the markdown compiler and my site are on github, they can't be run as is without lcf, my @(http://nothings.org/stb.h stb)-esque standard library.
 I've only fairly recently started my library and I tend to make tweaks and additions almost everytime I work on a project right now, so I don't feel comfortable having it out there as a public repo.
 If you really want a copy so you can compile my site yourself @(/contact.html send me a message).